A Pointless Waste of Life

 |Iwo Jima after the battle.|

-By mid-1944, the U.S. offensive in the Pacific had resolved itself into two separate axes of advance.
+By late 1944, the U.S. offensive in the Pacific had resolved itself into two separate axes of advance.
 One, commanded by five-star Army General Douglas MacArthur, headed through the southwest Pacific toward New Guinea and ultimately the Philippines.
-The other, further to the north, headed west in an island-hopping manner toward islands closer to Japan, including Saipan, Guam, and Tinian.
+The other, further to the north, headed west in an island-hopping manner toward islands closer to Japan.
+The main objectives included Saipan, Guam, and Tinian.
 This latter axis of advance was under the command of Fleet Admiral (effective 19 December 1944) Chester W. Nimitz (CINCPACFLT).
-This division was not ideal, and caused various issues along the way, particularly in the Philippines where command was divided between MacArthur and Nimitz.
+This division was not ideal, and caused various issues along the way, particularly in the Philippines where the command was divided between MacArthur and Nimitz.
 However, the separate strategies employed by the two men were both successful in their own ways.

 |A look at the landing plan for Iwo Jima.
 It involved lodgement in the center of the island and then quick capture of the three airfields on the flat part of the island.|

 |Admiral Spruance's fleet provided naval support throughout the battle for Iwo Jima.|